-The analog input range for the AD7858/AD7858L is 0 V to V{REF} .
-The AIN(-) pin on the AD7858/AD7858L can be biased up above AGND, if required.
-The advantage of biasing the lower end of the analog input range away from AGND is that the user does not need to have the analog input swing all the way down to AGND.
-This has the advantage in true single-supply applications that the input amplifier does not need to swing all the way down to AGND.
+Note that the AIN(-) pin on the AD7853/AD7853L can be biased up above AGND in the unipolar mode also, if required.
+The advantage of biasing the lower end of the analog input range away from AGND is that the user does not have to have the analog input swing all the way down to AGND.
+This has the advantage in true single supply applications that the input amplifier does not have to swing all the way down to AGND.
 The upper end of the analog input range is shifted up by the same amount.
-Care must be taken so that the bias applied does not shift the upper end of the analog input above the AV{DD} supply.
-In the case where the reference is the supply, AV{DD} , the AIN(-) must be tied to AGND.
+Care must be taken so that the bias applied does not shift the upper end of the analog input above the $AV{DD}$ supply.
+In the case where the reference is the supply, $AV{DD}$ , the AIN(-) must be tied to AGND in unipolar mode.

 Figure 14.
-0 to V{REF} Input Configuration
+0 to VREF Unipolar Input Configuration

-Transfer Function
+Transfer Functions

-For the AD7858/AD7858L input range the designed code transitions occur midway between successive integer LSB values (i.e., 1/2 LSB, 3/2 LSBs, 5/2 LSBs . . .
-FS - 3/2 LSBs).
-The output coding is straight binary with 1 LSB = FS/4096 = 3.3 V/ $4096 = 0.8 \ mV$ when $V{REF} = 3.3 \ V$.
-The ideal input/output transfer characteristic is shown in Figure 15.
+For the unipolar range the designed code transitions occur midway between successive integer LSB values (i.e., 1/2 LSB, 3/2 LSBs, 5/2 LSBs . . .
+FS -3/2 LSBs).
+The output coding is straight binary for the unipolar range with 1 LSB = FS/4096 = 3.3 V/4096 = 0.8 mV when $V{REF} = 3.3$ V. The ideal input/output transfer characteristic for the unipolar range is shown in Figure 16.